Pausanias Analysis

 English Translation

-The statue of Bykelos, who was the first among the Sicyonians to achieve victory in boys' boxing, is a work by the Sicyonian Kanachos, who had studied under the Argive Polykleitos.
+The statue of Bykelos, who was the first among the Sicyonians to achieve victory in boys' boxing, is a work by the Sicyonian Canachus, who had studied under the Argive Polycleitus.
 Next to Bykelos stands an armed warrior, named Libys, who was actually Mnaseas of Cyrene.
 Pythagoras of Rhegium made his statue.
 As for Agemachos of Cyzicus, who originated from the continent of Asia, the inscription on his statue indicates that he settled in Argos.

 Proper Nouns